Why Telegram

 - Sign up with your phone number

-- Set a username (Settings → Username) — you'll need this later
+- Set a username (Settings → tap your profile at the top → Username) — you'll need this later

 - Enable two-factor authentication (Settings → Privacy and Security → Two-Step Verification)